Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Experiment Details

-We select RLBench~\cite{james2019rlbench} as our simulation platform.
-In contrast to benchmarks such as LIBERO or MetaWorld, which primarily consist of pick-and-place tasks, object variations, or simple single-stage motions, RLBench offers a more diverse set of visually rich and structurally complex manipulation tasks.

-In RLBench, we select six tabletop tasks that span both object manipulation and environment interaction; a detailed illustration can be seen in ~\cref{fig:sim_exp}.
-Each chosen task naturally decomposes into two to three distinct skills, and these tasks share a common set of reusable skills, making them ideal for evaluating our skill-based framework.
-In contrast, many other RLBench tasks are long-horizon but dominated by repetitive pick-and-place motions, offering limited insight into compositional skill learning.
+We evaluate our method on twelve tabletop manipulation tasks from RLBench.
+These tasks span both object manipulation and environment interaction, as illustrated in~\cref{fig:sim_exp_illustration}.
+Each task naturally decomposes into two or three reusable manipulation skills, while multiple tasks share common skill primitives.
+Such characteristics make RLBench a suitable benchmark for evaluating the quality, compositionality, and transferability of learned atomic skills.

-\subsection{Real-world hardware setup}
+\subsection{Real-World Hardware Setup}

-We conduct our real-world experiments using an ALOHA-style dual-arm robotic platform~\cite{zhao2023learning,fu2024mobile}, as shown in~\cref{fig:hardware}.
-The setup features two 6-DoF puppet arms equipped with parallel-jaw grippers for physical interaction, paired with two master arms of identical kinematic structure for teleoperation.
-Visual observations are provided by three RGB cameras: two wrist-mounted cameras and one overhead camera positioned between the arms.
-All experiments are executed on a workstation equipped with an NVIDIA RTX 4090 (24 GB) GPU.
+We conduct all real-world experiments on an ALOHA-style dual-arm robotic platform~\cite{zhao2023learning,fu2024mobile}, as shown in~\cref{fig:hardware}.
+The platform consists of two 6-DoF puppet arms equipped with parallel-jaw grippers for manipulation and two master arms with identical kinematic structures for teleoperation.
+Visual observations are provided by three RGB cameras, including two wrist-mounted cameras and one overhead camera positioned between the two robot arms.
+All experiments are performed on a workstation equipped with an NVIDIA RTX 4090 GPU (24 GB).